Weddings during COVID-19September 17, 2020

 When you visit the cemetery, one of the most prominent tombs is the ornate Grade II* memorial of Raja Ram Mohan Roy.
 But who was he and why is he remembered in Bristol?

-Ram Mohan Roy was born in 1772 in Radhanagar India into a wealthy Brahman caste family who were very religious.
+Ram Mohan Roy was born in 1772 in Radhanagar India into a wealthy Kullin Brahman family.
 From a young age he thought a lot about religion and belief and nearly become a monk.
 As a teenager he began to question some Hindu practices.
 The young Ram Mohan Roy was intelligent and learned a number of languages including Bengali, Sanskrit, Persian, Arabic and English.
 As a young man he used these skills to study ancient religious texts, and philosophies.
 Later, his brilliance with languages allowed him to publish on multiple issues and communicate with a diverse range of people.